Best Phoenix Nightlife: Where to Party in the Valley

 The Valley’s urban center is home to an eclectic art scene, sports arenas, concert halls, a thriving dining scene and plenty of nightlife options, many that hold quite a bit of local history.

 For a truly historic spot to grab a drink, visit Hanny’s, a former department store built in 1947 that now serves as a bar and restaurant.
 The building features three stories, a basement and a mezzanine level.
-Visit the rooftop bar LUSTRE at Hotel Palomar where you’ll find a pool and outdoor bar with killer views.
 If sipping on innovative cocktails sounds like your thing (calling all cocktail snobs), Bitter & Twisted features a book of them and is constantly winning local and national awards including recently being voted one of the top 10 “World’s Best Cocktail Menu” in 2019 by Tales of the Cocktails.
 It’s housed inside the former Arizona Prohibition Headquarters and has a vintage, stylish vibe.
-The Churchill, a recent addition to downtown, is a unique gathering space made up of shipping containers housing local small businesses.
-The open-air space makes it ideal for great-weather days.
+The Churchill is a unique gathering space made up of shipping containers housing local small businesses.
+The Pemberton has something for everyone; with over 15 airstream trailers and trucks with food, beverage, retail, and art vendors.
+These two open-air spaces are ideal for great weather days.

 Perhaps the most unique place you’ll find is The Duce, a 1928 warehouse that really just needs to be seen to be understood.
 The large venue features a bar, soda fountain, bleachers from a local Phoenix high school, tons of backyard games, a boxing ring, a kitchen housed inside a camper and more funky features, plus their handcrafted cocktails are delicious.

-The Breadfruit & Rum Bar is home to more than 150 of the best rums, a humidor and a Jamaican-inspired dinner menu.
 Angels Trumpet Ale House boasts one of the top patios (dog friendly too!), a chalkboard menu of its extensive craft beer selection and homemade pop tarts.
-But if classic sips are what you’re after, head a little north to Central Phoenix’s Honor Amongst Thieves.
-Located above Stock & Stable, mixologists are pouring up the originals with a twist.
-The bar also features a DJ on Friday and Saturday nights.
 Take it back to Phoenix in the 1960’s at The Womack.
 The classic cocktail lounge tribute to the former Chez Nous — known for its cocktails and soul music — and is a dark and swanky hideout.

 Tip: Depending on where you’re located in the Valley, the Light Rail offers a quick and easy way to get around.
 Stretching from East Mesa to upper Central Phoenix, it’s ideal for traveling back and forth between Downtown Tempe and Downtown Phoenix.
 The station has stops on Arizona State’s campus as well as multiple ones in the heart of Downtown Phoenix.
 Ride once for $2 or all day and night for $4.